Skip to Content

 Create or Update a Custom Database Using SwissSys

-You can choose to work with either your main database (the one listed in the Database setup and the Environments dialog) or with the Network database, as listed in the Environments dialog.
-If you want to use a custom database you created with some other database software, see the step-by-step instructions Use a database created by commercial database software.
+You can choose to work with either your main database (the one listed in Database setup and the Environments dialog) or with the Network database, as listed in the Environments dialog.
+If you want to use a custom database you created with some other database software, see Use a Custom Database.

 Working with your main database

 Usually you will want to work with your main database.
-This requires that you tell SwissSys a little something about the fields you want it to contain.
+The rest of this discussion assumes you are working with your main database.
 (If you are working with the Network database, the fields are not customizable anyway.)
-The rest of this discussion will assume you are working with your main database.

 Step-by-step instructions

-Here are step-by-step instructions for creating a custom database using SwissSys or updating a custom database.
+Here are step-by-step instructions for creating or updating a custom database using SwissSys.

-Note: To create a custom database, start at step 1.
-To update an already-established custom database with new players or revised player data, start at step 8.
+To create a new custom database, start at step 1.
+To update an already-established custom database with new players or revised player data, skip to step 6.

 Step 1